microsoft/teams-powerapps-app-templates/Boards/Documentation/boards.md

 [This article is pre-release documentation and is subject to change.]

-In this tutorial, you'll learn about configuring and using the **Boards** sample app.
+In this tutorial, you'll learn about configuring and using the **Boards** sample app template.

 ## Overview